 We admit no more than eight new students in each genre (creative nonfiction, fiction, and poetry) every year.
-The program is a full-time and cohort based with no more than sixteen students in each genre.
+The program is fulltime and cohort based with no more than sixteen students in each genre.

 Is your application deadline hard and fast?

 Yes, the priority application deadline for fall admission is December 10.
-If you apply by this date you will waive your $50 application fee.
+If you apply by this date you can waive your $50 application fee.

 If you missed the deadlines, but are prepared to submit your application please contact the Coordinator as soon as possible.

 Do you allow students to enter in the spring as well as the fall?